QuicSDN: Transitioning from TCP to QUIC for Southbound Communication in SDNs: Implementation

-The function \texttt{on\_ofl\_odb\_read} is called by \texttt{ofl\_cb} and \texttt{odb\_cb} callbacks (A:\ref{alg:QUIC_SERVER_CALLBACKS} L29-42).
+The function \texttt{on\_ofl\_odb\_read()} is called by \texttt{ofl\_cb()} and \texttt{odb\_cb()} callbacks (A:\ref{alg:QUIC_SERVER_CALLBACKS} L30-44).
 This function is responsible for exchanging packets between \openflowryuapp{}, \ovsdbryuapp{}, and \quicserver{}.

-\subsubsection{\texttt{crypt\_quic\_message}}
+\subsubsection{\texttt{crypt\_quic\_message()}}

-This API consists of the \texttt{decrypts\_message} and \texttt{encrypts\_message} functions, responsible for decrypting and encrypting packets in phases.
+This \gls{API} consists of the \texttt{decrypts\_message()} and \texttt{encrypts\_message()} functions, responsible for decrypting and encrypting packets in multiple phases.
 Each phase has a different set of keys.
-Prior to acquiring the symmetric keys, QUIC goes through 4 phases.
+Before acquiring the symmetric keys, \gls{QUIC} completes four phases.
 The first phase is the Initial Key Agreement, where each party sets and exchanges the initial key and additional information, such as HMAC.
 Both parties then agree to a common key ($ik$), which is derived from the Client Initial Key ($ik_c$) and the Server Initial Key ($ik_s$).
-The Second stage is the Initial Data Exchange, where data will start getting encrypted and decrypted by using an \gls{AEAD} Scheme \cite{rogaway2002authenticated} and $ik$.
+The second stage is the Initial Data Exchange, where data is encrypted and decrypted by using an \gls{AEAD} Scheme \cite{rogaway2002authenticated} and $ik$.
 The third phase is the Key Agreement, where the session key ($k$) is derived from the client session key ($k_c$), server session key ($k_s$), and $aux$, where $aux \in \{0,1\}$.
-The Fourth phase is the Data Exchange.
+The fourth phase is the Data Exchange.
 In this phase, data is sent using the associated \gls{AEAD} scheme and $k$.
 The server uses $k_c$ to encrypt and $k_s$ to decrypt packets, while the client uses $k_s$ to encrypt and $k_c$ to decrypt packets.
-In addition, \texttt{crypt\_quic\_message} also prepares the initialization vector ($iv$) and salt for the cryptographic keys.
+In addition, \texttt{crypt\_quic\_message()} also prepares the initialization vector ($iv$) and salt for the cryptographic keys.